Jiahao004/CapsuleGNN/README.md

 | COLLAB     |        |          |          |
 | COLORS-3   |        |          |          |

-all the experiment are done with the hyperparameters below:
+all the experiment are done with the hyperparameters below with 5 fold cross validation:

 |Parameters Name          |Val    |
 |-------------------------|:-----:|